thumbor/thumbor/docs/configuration.rst

    USE_GIFSICLE_ENGINE = True

-WARNING: When using gifsicle engine, filters will be skipped. thumbor will not do smart cropping as well.
+WARNING: When using gifsicle engine, filters will be skipped, except for `cover()` filter. thumbor will not do smart cropping as well.

 AUTO\_WEBP